 - Bring a few pretty outfits for warmup.
-Something you might wear to a wedding usually works well.
+Something you might wear to a wedding or party usually works well.

-- Bring a robe, sweater, or other coverup; helpful if you get cold or if we're shooting outdoors and lose our privacy.
+- Bring a robe, sweater, or other coverup in case you get cold on breaks.

 - Bring some items that can be worn as a focal point of an otherwise nude photo: a scarf, hat, gloves, shoes, even an open shirt worn on it's own.